Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_docker.rst

 .. code-block::

-   MEGAQC_PRODUCTION=1
-   MEGAQC_SECRET="SuperSecretValueYouShouldReallyChange"
-   MEGAQC_CONFIG=""
-   APP_MODULE=ultraqc.wsgi:app
-   DB_HOST="127.0.0.1"
-   DB_PORT="5432"
-   DB_NAME="ultraqc"
-   DB_USER="ultraqc"
-   DB_PASS="ultraqcpswd"
+   ULTRAQC_SECRET="SuperSecretValueYouShouldReallyChange"
+   ULTRAQC_DATABASE_URL="postgresql://ultraqc:ultraqcpswd@127.0.0.1:5432/ultraqc"
+   ULTRAQC_HOST="0.0.0.0"
+   ULTRAQC_PORT="8000"

 To run UltraQC with custom environment variables use the ``-e key=value`` run options.
 For more information, please read
 `Docker - setting environment variables <https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file>`_.
-Running UltraQC for example with a custom database password works as follows:
+Running UltraQC for example with a custom database URL works as follows:

 .. code-block:: bash

-   docker run -e DB_PASS=someotherpassword multiqc/ultraqc
+   docker run -e ULTRAQC_DATABASE_URL=postgresql://user:pass@host/db daylily/ultraqc

 Furthermore, be aware that the default latest tag will typically be a development version and may not be very stable.
 You can specify a tagged version to run a release instead:

 .. code:: bash

-   docker run -p 80:80 multiqc/ultraqc:v0.2.0
+   docker run -p 8000:8000 daylily/ultraqc:v2.0.0

 Also note that docker will use a local version of the image if it exists.
 To pull the latest version of UltraQC use the following command:

 .. code:: bash

-   docker pull multiqc/ultraqc
+   docker pull daylily/ultraqc

 Using persistent data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^